stashed/docs/docs/guides/platforms/eks-irsa/index.md

 ```

-> Notice the `spec.runtimeSettings.pod` section.
-We are now passing the respective IAM annotation via `podAnnotations` field.
-Stash will pass this annotation to the respective backup pod.

 Here,

-- `spec.runtimeSettins.pod.podAnnotations` refers to the annotations that will be attached with the respective pod.
+- `spec.runtimeSettins.pod.serviceAccountName` refers to the name of the `ServiceAccount` to use in the restore pod.
 - `spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
 - `spec.target.ref` refers to the respective AppBinding of the `sample-mariadb` database.
 - `spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.